 Qualified candidates will be placed on a ranked eligibility register based on the written exam score.
 The top scoring 15 candidates or the top 25%, whichever is greater, will be referred to the appointing authority for final assessment.

-The eligibility register will be valid for two months.
+The eligibility register will be valid for three months.

 Recruit salary is $5,408 per month.
 Upon entry to the Basic Law Enforcement Academy, salary is $5,949 per month.
 Upon successful completion of the Basic Law Enforcement Academy, the salary range for a Full Performance Police Officer is $5,949/month - $7,654/month.
 This position is represented by a union.